chimera-linux/chimera-linux.github.io/downloads/index.md

 [![Desktop screenshot thumbnail](/assets/thumb.png)](/assets/screenshot.png)

-There are some initial live ISO images available for testing, alongside experimental binary package repositories.
-Keep in mind that these may have various issues and are pre-alpha quality.
+There are some pre-alpha quality installation media available, alongside experimental binary package repositories.

-You can download images for the following targets:

-* `x86_64` - graphical (GNOME)
-* `x86_64` - console only
-* `ppc64le` - graphical (GNOME)
-* `ppc64le` - console only
-* `aarch64` - graphical (GNOME)
-* `aarch64` - console only
+These include:

+* Live ISO images
+* Device images
+* Root filesystem tarballs

 All images are available [here](https://repo.chimera-linux.org/live).

-There are also `aarch64` platform images for Raspberry Pi (3 and 4, all variants including 400 and compute modules) and Pinebook Pro.
-These are strictly console-only, but it is possible to install a desktop into them.

-In addition to ISOs and device images, there are also rootfs tarballs (in `base-minimal` and `base-core` variants for all architectures as well as platform tarballs for the same devices as the device images).

-The graphical images are universal (you can boot them either into GUI or into console depending on the bootloader menu entry).

-The `x86_64` images can boot on either BIOS or UEFI machines.
-The `ppc64le` images require a SLOF-based or OpenPOWER machine with at least POWER8 processor or equivalent (VSX support is required).
-The `aarch64` images are purely for UEFI machines.

-The images are hybrid (you can boot them off either USB stick or optical media).
+Live ISO media are available for the following architectures:

+* `aarch64` (EFI)
+* `ppc64le` (OpenPOWER + SLOF, POWER8 or newer)
+* `x86_64` (EFI + BIOS)

+All live ISO media are available in bare console variant and GNOME desktop variant (which can also boot to console).
+They are also hybrid (for both optical media and USB removable media).

+Root file system tarballs are available for the following architectures:

+* `aarch64`
+* `ppc64le`
+* `riscv64`
+* `x86_64`

+Root file system tarballs are available at least in `minimal` and `core` variants.
+They represent the `base-minimal` and `base-core` packages respectively.

+Device images are available for the following devices:

+* Raspbery Pi 3/4/400
+* Pinebook Pro
+* MNT Reform 2 (i.MX8MQ)

+Device images also have corresponding root file system tarballs available.
+These are like the generic tarballs, but using `base-full` alongside a device-specific base package.

-The AArch64 device images can be flashed directly onto storage media, typically an SD card (or eMMC storage).
+Device images can be flashed onto storage media, which is device-specific.
+Typically that is an SD card (for the initial boot).

 At least **1GB of RAM** is recommended for graphical desktop.
 You may need more than that if you choose to boot with the ramdisk option, as the whole